 By car: Cars can be safely parked.
 Directions will be sent as Satnav is not always reliable.
 Our postcode is PH21 1NX.

-By air: Our nearest airport is Inverness (45 miles) and we can offer transfers but we charge £40 each way, which can be shared if other members of the group are travelling by air.
+By air: Our nearest airport is Inverness (45 miles) and we can offer free transfers.
 We collect at 4pm on arrival day and drop off mid-morning on departure day.

 Ballintean Mountain Lodge is comfortable and full of character.
 Specially designed for house parties, there is a choice of single, double or twin rooms, all with private facilities.
 Kick off your shoes and make yourself at home!

-The Lodge has a Wi-Fi connection although, due to its remoteness, phone signals can be patchy.
+The Lodge has reliable Wi-Fi although, due to its remoteness, phone signals can be patchy.